-Counsel for Appellee have reviewed the surveillance video in question.
+Counsel for plaintiffs have reviewed the surveillance video in question.
+This video is not materially distinguishable from video evidence that was previously presented.
 The video does not "[show] that the group regularly walked across the streets with their signs before the arrests."

 Id.
-Instead, the video shows that one or two demonstrators used the crosswalks to lawfully and safely periodically cross the street.
+Instead, the video shows that two demonstrators used the crosswalks to lawfully and safely periodically cross the street.
 At no point does the video show that the demonstrators created a safety issue that called for police involvement.

-On the contrary, the video shows that the demonstrators never crossed the streets in a group and that each time one of the demonstrators did cross the street, they did so carefully and lawfully by looking out for traffic and using the crosswalks.
+On the contrary, the video shows that the demonstrators never crossed the streets in a group, as the defense suggests, and that each time one of the demonstrators did cross the street, they did so carefully and lawfully by looking out for traffic and using the crosswalks.